 Berry Smith LLP maintains compulsory professional indemnity insurance cover.
-Our policy is placed with for the insurance year ending September 2014 with Hanover Limited.
+Our policy is placed, for the insurance year ending September 2018, with Hanover Limited.
 We also have additional voluntary cover in place.
 If you require further information relating to our insurance please contact firstname.lastname@example.org.

 Complaints and requests for information